vovanmix/react-starter/readme.md

 Instead of creating a `<script>` tag and defining variables there, it's preferable to define meta tags, put values there, and then access this values in the code.

-For the local dev, this values can be set through webpack.
+For the local dev, this values can be set through Webpack.

 in Webpack:
 ```js